 The District of Columbia offers deferred adoption assistance.
 Deferred agreements are available for children who are at high risk of developing a special need but do not otherwise qualify as special needs.
-'High risk' means that a child does not currently evidence a special need but, due to factors in their biological, social, or familial background, are at risk of developing a special need in the future.
+'High risk' means that a child does not currently evidence a special need but, due to factors in is or her biological, social, or familial background, is at risk of developing a special need in the future.

 Florida offers deferred adoption assistance.
 If at the time the child is placed for adoption, the adoptive parents choose not to receive adoption assistance for the child, they are encouraged to sign the initial assistance agreement with a payment amount of zero ($0) listed in the agreement.
 Establishing a deferred adoption assistance agreement preserves future active adoption assistance eligibility for the child in the event that the family needs assistance in meeting the needs of the child.

 Georgia offers deferred adoption assistance for children who have been in the permanent custody of the Department of Human Services (DHS).
-If a child does not meet the definition of a child with special needs prior to adoption finalization and has background factors only, a deferred adoption assistance application is completed by the adopting parent(s).
-If a medical, mental, emotional or physical condition later develops in the child that is related to the background factors, adoption assistance and Medicaid may be instated at the time the condition is known and a determination of special needs is made based on documentation from a licensed treatment provider.
-The benefit would be equal to the amount the child received as a family foster care board rate prior to adoptive placement.
+If a child does not meet the definition of a child with special needs prior to adoption finalization and has background factors that may lead to significant medical, physical, or emotional problems in the future, a deferred adoption assistance application is completed by the adopting parent(s).

 Hawaii offers deferred adoption assistance agreements.

 Idaho offers deferred assistance.
-Payments and benefits are established under what is known as 'Agreement Only' assistance where no benefits are paid at the adoptive family’s request.
-This type of agreement allows families to return to the state at a later date to open the adoption assistance case to obtain benefits and services needed at that time.
-For children who are eligible for state funded adoption assistance based on the 'at risk' criteria, adoption assistance benefits are not available until such time as the specific disability for which the child is known to be at risk becomes evident.
-Once an 'at risk' factor becomes evident, the adoptive family must contact the local adoption assistance office to renegotiate/activate the child’s adoption assistance agreement.
-DHW local offices, link: http://healthandwelfare.idaho.gov/ContactUs/tabid/127/Default.aspx.
+Payments and benefits are established under 'Agreement Only' assistance where no benefits are paid at the adoptive family’s request.
+This type of agreement allows families to return to the State at a later date to open the adoption assistance case to obtain benefits and services needed at that time.

 Indiana offers medical-only adoption assistance agreements or agreements where the monetary amount is zero ($0).
 The amount of the adoption assistance payment is a negotiable matter and payments can range from zero to the maximum payment.
 Even with a zero payment, Medicaid is provided to the eligible child and adoption assistance agreements are made with the understanding that dollar amounts can be negotiated upon request by the adoptive parents.

 Kansas offers deferred adoption assistance.
-If a child has been determined to have a 'Guarded Prognosis' and may need assistance at a later date, eligibility for assistance may be determined with a zero payment and a medical card need not be issued unless a problem arises later.
-Normally children in the 'Guarded Prognosis' category are not currently being treated for a specific disability or condition but have factors in their genetic, health, and/or social background that indicate the child may develop physical, emotional or developmental problems at a later date.
+A child who has been determined to have a 'Guarded Prognosis' and is not currently being treated for a specific disability or condition, may be eligible for assistance if there are factors in his/her genetic, health, and/or social background, which indicate that he/she may develop physical, emotional or developmental problems later.

 Kentucky does not offer deferred adoption assistance.